stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-*You hurl a
+*You hurl a spark of lightning at a creature or object.*

 Make a ranged spell attack against a target that you can see within range.
-On a hit, the target takes 1d10 + your spellcasting ability modifier electric damage.
+On a hit, the target takes 1d10 + your spellcasting attribute modifier electric damage.

 ## Shocking Grasp
 *Evocation Cantrip*<br>